SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 For classy and relaxed outdoor dining along the car-free Yerba Buena pedestrian path, there is little in downtown San Francisco to match Delarosa.

-The Italian dishes are served family-style at communal tables making for a unique and casual dining experience, and we recommend you also sample the amazing inventive cocktails.
+The Italian dishes are served family-style at communal tables, making for a unique dining experience.

 With pasta dishes for around $20 and a choice of antipasti options between $12 and $25, this is a great place for a lunch or dinner.
 In addition to their tasty pasta, I also love their pizza.

-Even though Delarosa is well known for their tasty dishes, I also LOVE their cocktails.
-Their monarch is one of my favorites!
+Delarosa is well known for their tasty dishes, but I REALLY recommend you try their cocktails.
+Their Monarch is one of my favorites!

 >> More about visiting the South of Market District